Summit Park Peak (8,618ft) is a moderate peak located in between Salt Lake City and Park City, Utah.

 Soon you will now be on the South facing slope, with small trees, and a more exposed trail.
 At the 2nd trail split, veer right.

-Pass the ski lift chair on your left – a memorial for Craig A. Patterson.
+The reason I suggest going right at that split, is so is leads you to this.
+A ski lift chair on your left – a memorial for Craig A. Patterson.